View our How to manage Heartworms video.

 Common Drug Name

-What should I discuss with my veterinarian while considering Heartgard Chewables for Cats?
+What should I discuss with my veterinarian while considering Iverhart Max?

-Talk to your veterinarian about the heartworm testing that is recommended before starting your cat on a heartworm prevention program.
+Talk to your veterinarian about the heartworm testing that is recommended before starting your dog on a heartworm prevention program.

-Notify your veterinarian of any other medications or supplements your cat is taking, and also if your cat has had any reactions to previous medications.
+Notify your veterinarian of any other medications or supplements your dog is taking, and also if your dog has had any reactions to previous medications.

 What should I do if I miss a dose?

-If a dose is missed and over 30 days have gone by since the last dose, give Heartgard immediately and resume a monthly dosing schedule.
+If a dose is missed and over 30 days have gone by since the last dose, give Iverhart Max immediately and resume a monthly dosing schedule.
 Tell your veterinarian that a dose was missed.

 What is the most important information I should know?